Overview/Home

 Health-gated, always

 Every tool call checks GET /api/health first (cached ~3s to stay cheap).
-If MongoDB, Redis, RabbitMQ, or the API itself is down, you get a clear "server is not healthy" error instead of a confusing connection failure. check_server_health and get_server_info work without logging in at all, so they double as a first diagnostic step.
+If MongoDB, Redis, RabbitMQ, or the API itself is down, you get a clear "server is not healthy" error instead of a confusing connection failure. check_server_health and get_server_info need no account permissions of their own, so they double as a first diagnostic step.

 Reference